 Diamond H Herd Sires

 When you read this page, you will notice something.
 Two senior herd sires, selected and purchased because they were proven in the pasture and/or of superior quality.
 We looked for, and bought superior genetics that fit our long term goals.
 The remainder (and the majority) of our herds bulls have our herd code on them.
 We believe our cows can raise superior genetics.
 We are constantly testing and breeding our own bulls in search for the next great one.
-We recently found one in 22E (more on him below).
-Performance testing proved that he is definitely an outlier!
-I believe diligence in testing and a consistent breeding program brought him to us.
-While only time will tell, we are very excited as to his potential to move our program forward!
+We recently found two more in 22E and 19E (more on them below).
+I believe diligence in testing and a consistent breeding program are our ROAD TO EXCELLENCE.

 Ranger 11R (PB53600)